entropyXD/entropyXD/README.md

 Hi, I'm miaokaXD.
 A student from China.

-🤔 Now, I am preparing the RHCA.
+🤔 Now, I am preparing for RHCA.